-You will need records of income earned to complete the FAFSA.
+You will need records of income earned in the year prior to when you will start school.
 You may also need records of your guardians' income information if you are a dependent student.
 You may print a copy of this page by selecting the Print This Page button at the top or bottom of the page.
+For the next school year you will need financial information from the previous year.